All Episodes

 We do have enough votes in the Senate to make it happen.

-So that along with Rubio and Corker, I think the only one left remaining is probably Jeff Flake.
+So that, along with Rubio and Corker, I think the only one left remaining is probably Jeff Flake.

-So there will be enough votes that hopefully on Tuesday night uh they will vote it out of the Senate.
+So there will be enough votes that hopefully on Tuesday night they will vote it out of the Senate.

-It will be sent to the president, and by Wednesday, Americans will be putting more of their money back in their own pocket.
+And by Wednesday, Americans will be putting more of their money back in their own pocket.

 But we do have to do a better job on messaging.